Stanley Baxter

-Stanley Livingstone Baxter (born 24 May 1926) is a Scottish retired actor, comedian, impressionist and author.
-Baxter began his career as a child actor on BBC Scotland and later became known for his British television comedy shows The Stanley Baxter Show, The Stanley Baxter Picture Show, The Stanley Baxter Series and Mr Majeika.

-Baxter has also written a number of books based on Glasgow.
+Stanley Livingstone Baxter (24 May 1926 – 11 December 2025) was a Scottish actor, comedian, impressionist and author.
+Baxter began his career as a child actor on the BBC and later became known for his British television comedy shows The Stanley Baxter Show, The Stanley Baxter Picture Show, The Stanley Baxter Series and Mr Majeika.
+Baxter also wrote a number of books set in Glasgow.

+Baxter is widely regarded as one of the most influential figures in British comedy, particularly for his work in television variety and sketch shows throughout the 1960s, 1970s and 1980s.
+His television productions, characterised by elaborate one-off specials and a mastery of impersonation and physical comedy, drew audiences in excess of 14 million at their peak and were celebrated for their technical ambition and originality.

 Early life

-The son of an insurance manager, Baxter was born in Glasgow, Scotland on 24 May 1926.
+The son of an insurance manager, Baxter was born in Glasgow, on 24 May 1926.
 He was educated at Hillhead High School, Glasgow, and schooled for the stage by his mother.
-He began his career as a child actor in the Scottish edition of the BBC's Children's Hour.
+He began his career as a child actor in the local edition of the BBC's Children's Hour.
 Following employment in mining as a Bevin Boy in World War II, he developed his performing skills further during his national service with the British Army's Combined Services Entertainment unit, working alongside comedy actor Kenneth Williams, actor Peter Vaughan, film director John Schlesinger and dramatist Peter Nichols, who used the experience as the basis for his play Privates on Parade.

+Career

+Stage

 After the war, Baxter returned to Glasgow taking to the stage for three years at Glasgow's Citizens' Theatre.
+In 1949, he appeared in The Tintock Cup.
 Following success on the radio with Jimmy Logan, Howard & Wyndham Ltd invited him to star in pantomime at the Theatre Royal in Glasgow followed by the Half Past Eight Shows, and their successors the Five Past Eight Shows at Glasgow's Alhambra Theatre.
 He moved to London to work in television in 1959.
+He was shortly back performing in Glasgow at the Alhambra with his On the Brighter Side show.

 In 1969, Baxter performed in the original production of Joe Orton's then controversial farce What the Butler Saw at the Queen's Theatre in the West End with Sir Ralph Richardson, Coral Browne and Hayward Morse.
 Baxter nurtured the stage careers of Alyson McInnes and John Ramage.
-Baxter remained a great favourite on the Scottish pantomime circuit, especially at the King's Theatre, Glasgow, up until his retirement in 1992.
-He starred, in pantomime, with popular Scottish stars, Jimmy Logan and Una McLean.
+He starred in pantomime over many years along with other Scottish performers, such as Jimmy Logan, Ronnie Corbett and Lonnie Donegan.
+Baxter remained a great favourite on the Scottish pantomime circuit, especially at the King's Theatre, Glasgow, until his retirement in 1992.